patdpat/slasher/README.md

     5. For every 5 frogs you hit, You'll be punished by getting 6 more frogs

+**So,The Win Condition of This Game**

+    Is really simeple, You suppress the frog population.

+    Avoid making outrages frog-pocalypse,then you win!!

 ### Components Description

 | Class        | Responsibility                                                       |